spcourse/integrals/en/riemann/explanation/index.md

 ## Integrals

-The integral of some function between the points $a$ and $b$ can be interpreted as the total area between the line of the function and the x-axis, or informally *the area **under** the curve*, between the points $a$ and $b$.
+The integral of some equation between the points $a$ and $b$ can be interpreted as the total area between the line of the equation and the x-axis, or informally *the area **under** the curve*, between the points $a$ and $b$.
-The simplest example would be to integrate a linear function, like
+The simplest example would be to integrate a linear equation, like
 $$f(x) = 2x$$, between 0 and 5:

 ![](../../../assets/linear.png){: style="max-width:500px;"}